FC Dinamo Minsk

 It was founded in 1927 as part of the Soviet Dinamo Sports Society, and was the only club from the Byelorussian SSR that competed in the Soviet Top League, playing 39 of the 54 seasons, and winning the title in 1982.
-Since the independence of Belarus, the club participates in the Belarusian Premier League, having won 7 league titles and 3 Belarusian Cups.
+Since the independence of Belarus, the club participates in the Belarusian Premier League, having won 9 league titles and 3 Belarusian Cups.

-Dinamo plays its home games in the 22,246 capacity Dinamo Stadium in Minsk.
-Dinamo is the second Belarusian team, after BATE Borisov to reach UEFA Europa League group stages (2014–15 and 2015–16).
+Dinamo plays its home games in the 22,246-capacity Dinamo Stadium in Minsk.
+Dinamo is the second Belarusian team, after BATE Borisov, to reach UEFA Europa League group stages (2014–15 and 2015–16).

 History

 Soviet Union

 Dinamo Minsk was founded in 1927 as a part of the Soviet Dinamo Sports Society.
 They spent some of their history in the lower leagues of the Soviet Union, but in 1940, they were promoted to the Soviet Top League, becoming the first and only Belarusian team to compete in the Soviet top division.
 They were relegated to the second level in 1952, but returned to the top level the next year.
-In 1954, they finished in the third place, their best performance in the top flight to date, and were dissolved, being re-founded as Spartak Minsk, only to be renamed in Belarus Minsk in 1959, in honor of the Soviet republic in the national championship.
-However, in 1962, they return to the original name of Dinamo Minsk.
-They were relegated again from top level in 1955 and in 1957.
+In 1954, they finished in the third place, their best performance in the top flight to date, and were dissolved, being re-founded as Spartak Minsk, only to be renamed as Belarus Minsk in 1959, in honor of the Soviet republic in the national championship.
+However, in 1962, they returned to the original name of Dinamo Minsk.
+They were relegated again from the top level in 1955 and in 1957.
 They played in the top level again in the 1960 season.
 They were relegated again in 1973 and returned to the top level in the 1975 season.
-But they relegated immediately in 1976.
-They returned top level after 2 years.
+But they were relegated immediately in 1976.
+They returned to the top level after 2 years.
+In November 1973, the team toured Bangladesh and played numerous exhibition matches against the regional selections.

 In 1982, Dinamo Minsk won the Soviet championship for the first and only time in their history.
 The following year saw them debuting in the European Cup against Grasshopper of Switzerland.
 They reached the quarter-finals of the European Cup after eliminating Grasshoppers and Győri ETO of Hungary, only to be eliminated by Dinamo București.
 In the 1984–85 season, Dinamo Minsk reached the quarter-finals of the UEFA Cup after beating HJK Helsinki, Sporting CP and Widzew Łódź, but were eventually stopped by Željezničar Sarajevo.
 1988 saw Dinamo Minsk up to a new European performance, the quarter-finals of the UEFA Cup Winners' Cup, passing through Gençlerbirliği and Real Sociedad, but being eliminated by Mechelen.

 Dinamo Minsk also participated in Belarusian SSR league.
 Since the mid-50s, their appearances were only sporadic and they were represented by youth teams in later seasons.
 They have won the championship 7 times.